chess-tea/bread/README.md

   - We can put everything in one big file for you!
 If you want that I guess.
 - Functions with "variable args" can all have nice docs.
   - All those `map2`, `map3`, `mapX` like functions can be generated.
 (We have the technology!)
 We will be able to avoid `map2` having docs like: "This is the same as `map` with more args", and be able to repeat the proper documentation block each time.
+- Infix operators can be changed to match your preferences.
 - There are probably other cool things we can do.
 Let us know if you have ideas!

 # Documentation

 We don't have docs yet.
 Hah, take that person exploring this library.

 (Ironic isn't it?)

 # Development